crypticpy/astigmatism-easy/README.md

 - Maintains optimal contrast ratios (typically 5:1 to 11:1) for all text elements, ensuring readability without excessive brightness that could exacerbate glare or halation.
 - Avoids extreme contrast boundaries that worsen astigmatic haloing and can be particularly distracting when viewed through corrective lenses.

-### Scientific Color Selection (Core Editor)
+### Scientific Color Selection (Night & Daylight Editors)

-Every color in this theme has been chosen based on vision science principles.
+Every color in these themes has been chosen based on vision science principles.
 The following table reflects the core syntax highlighting colors against the editor background, consistent across both Night and Daylight versions for the main coding area:

 | Element  | Color   | Contrast (vs #282828) | Scientific Rationale                                                              |
 |----------|---------|-----------------------|-----------------------------------------------------------------------------------|